 Applying the SCHEER methodology on e.g., smoking, would render the evidence on health effects of smoking "very weak".
-Producing flawed "no-effect" studies and ensuring that these are weighed equally to studies finding effects is the method the tobacco industry used for decades to protect their products, as described in the EEA report "Late lessons from early warnings" (2013)67.
+Producing flawed "no-effect" studies and ensuring that these are weighed equally to studies finding effects is the method the tobacco industry used for decades to protect their products, as described in the EEA report "Late lessons from early warnings" (2013)70.
 Now SCHEER is using this methodology on RF-EMR.

 Regarding the RF radiation research, the scientific evidence of negative biological effects and health effects is overwhelming.
 However, the term "inconsistency" is abused in this report to produce doubt about the effects and conclude that the evidence is weak - or even that there is "no evidence".
 In natural science, the criteria for deeming the findings (statistically) significant ensure that only if the evidence is very strong (more than 95% or 99% certainty of effect) the findings are deemed "significant".
 For example, if the correlation between exposure and disease was "only" 80%, the finding would be deemed "insignificant", and it would be concluded that no correlation was found.
-This is not at all the same as "proof of no effect".
-Therefore, studies not showing effect can never be interpreted as "proof" of "no effect".
-Especially not when other studies have shown effect.